-The following discussion on statistical analysis focuses on dysprosium (Dy) and neodymium (Nd).
-Dy has been chosen since it is the heavy rare-earth element (HREE) at Foxtrot Project with the greatest in situ value (grade × metal price).
+Some of the following discussion of statistical analysis focuses on two elements, dysprosium (Dy) and neodymium (Nd).
+Dy has been chosen since it is the heavy rare-earth element (HREE) at Foxtrot with the greatest in situ value (grade X metal price).
 Similarly, Nd has been chosen since it is the light rare-earth element (LREE) with the greatest in situ value.

 Table 14-2 shows the correlation coefficients between the 17 elements.
-Within the LREE group (La, Ce, Pr, Nd and Sm), highlighted in blue, the correlations are extremely high (greater than 0.98).
-Within the HREE group (Eu, Gd, Tb, Dy, Ho, Er, Tm, Yb, Lu and Y), highlighted in green, the correlations are all strong (greater than 0.80).
-Since all of the elements correlate well with each other, the observations and remarks made about Dy and Nd in the following sections are also pertinent to the other elements with which they share a strong correlation.
+Within the LREE group (La, Ce, Pr, Nd, and Sm), highlighted in blue, the correlations are extremely high (>0.98).
+With Nd having an excellent correlation (0.99) with each of the light rare earths, its statistical characteristics are a good surrogate for the entire LREE group.
+Within the HREE group (Eu, Gd, Tb, Dy, Ho, Er, Tm, Yb, Lu, and Y), highlighted in green, the correlations are earth elements and is a good surrogate for any element in the HREE group.
+The observations presented in the following sections about Dy and Nd are also pertinent to the other elements with which they share a strong correlation.